herrfennessey/carmen-and-dave/carmenAndDave/content/spanish/service.md

 service:
   enable : true
   title : "Quick Information"
-  description : "More information is available in the Travel Arrangements page of this site"
+  description : "More information is available on the other pages of this site"
   service_item:
     # service item loop
     - icon : ion-android-plane #ionicon pack v2 : https://ionicons.com/v2/